groue/GRMustache/Guides/delegate.md

 } GRMustacheInterpretation;
 ```

-`GRMustacheVariableTagInterpretation` tells you that the return value is rendered by a Mustache variable tag such as `{{name}}`.
-Basically, GRMustache simply invokes its `description` method.
+`GRMustacheVariableTagInterpretation` tells you that the return value is rendered by a Mustache variable tag such as `{{name}}`. `GRMustacheSectionTagInterpretation` tells you that the return value is used by a Mustache section tag such as `{{#name}}...{{/name}}`.

+Given a value, both kinds of tags do not behave the same.
+For example, a variable tag will render "0" when given a false boolean, when a section will simply not render at all.

 See [Guides/runtime.md](runtime.md) for more information.

-`GRMustacheSectionTagInterpretation` tells you that the return value is used by a Mustache section tag such as `{{#name}}...{{/name}}`.
-Mustache sections are versatile: there are boolean sections, loop sections, and lambda sections, and this depends solely on the rendered value, that is to say: the return value of the invocation.
-Again, see [Guides/runtime.md](runtime.md) for more information.

 ### A practical use: debugging templates